St Andrews Railway: Poor quality of track and bridges

-As early as 1853 the Company was experiencing difficulty with the permanent way; Bouch's scheme for cheap railway construction had included laying sleepers at a pitch of four feet, considerably wider spacing than was usual.
+As early as 1853 the company was experiencing difficulty with the permanent way; Bouch's scheme for cheap railway construction had included laying sleepers at a pitch of four feet, considerably wider spacing than was usual.
 There were two significant timber trestle bridges over tidal water, at the Water of Mottray and the River Eden.
 At this time they were considered to be deteriorating, and it was observed that they had not been treated with preservative at the time of construction: another of Bouch's cost-saving measures.

 On 29 July 1862 the EP&DR was taken over by the North British Railway (NBR).
 The larger company reviewed the arrangements at St Andrews.
 Locomotive technology had developed over these early years, and heavier and more efficient locomotives were in common use; the NBR wished to bring them on to the line, but the track and the bridges were considered not strong enough to accommodate them.
-It was said that £16,000 to £20,000 was required to replace the wooden bridges, and this was utterly beyond the financial resources of the St Andrews Company, which now began to think of selling their line to the NBR.
-Bouch was asked directly by the NBR Chairman to consider the matter and he estimated that £12,561 was enough to relay the track in stronger materials and to replace the two bridges.
+It was said that £16,000 to £20,000 was required to replace the wooden bridges, and this was utterly beyond the financial resources of the St Andrews Railway Company, which now began to think of selling their line to the NBR.
+Bouch was asked directly by the NBR chairman to consider the matter and he estimated that £12,561 was enough to relay the track in stronger materials and to replace the two bridges.